gemini3d/gemini3d/docs/Readme_output.md

 direc='~/simulations/mysim'
 gemini3d.plot.plotall(direc,"png")
 ```
 where the latter argument specifies the file type to which matlab will print the plots.
 Either "png" or "eps" are currently supported.

 The Python/MATLAB ```plotall``` script reads a sequence of files from the simulation directory corresponding to the full sequence of outputs.
 This script saves a copy of the output plots into the simulation output directory under "./plots/".

 ## Loading simulation data

 To load output data from a GEMINI simulation, e.g. for purposes of custom plotting or additional calculation, a `loadframe` API is provided.
-Loadframe APIs work with any type of GEMINI file output, viz. with binary, hdf5, or netcdf output.
+Loadframe APIs work with any type of GEMINI file output, viz. with HDF5 output.

 In python: